vishal1995srinivas/Infinity/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Thanks for checking out my first MERN App Infinity.
 Infinity helps API development easy.
 Manage and test your API's at one place in one go.
 This is just a basic version and a lot more to come soon.
 Tutorial on development is coming soon.

 Infinity is inspired from [Postman](https://www.postman.com/).

 ### Built With